 The orbit of Venus lies nearly in the same plane as the orbit of the Earth.
 This means that we always see Venus near the ecliptic, which is the projection of the Earth's orbital plane into the sky, and therefore in one of the twelve traditional constellations of the zodiac.

-[The orbits of the Earth and Venus
+Figure 2.
+The orbits of the Earth and Venus at two consecutive

-at two consecutive re-appearances of Venus in the morning sky, separated
+re-appearances of Venus in the morning sky, separated by about 584 days.

 (Please note that Figure 2 above and Figure 3 below show the ecliptic, or zodiacal, constellations as though all of their stars were at the same distance from the Sun.
 Of course, that's not true, but that's the way it seems when we see the stars in the night sky.
 Any sky object like the Moon or the planets also seems to be at the same distance, even though they are much closer than any of the stars, and thus we see them among the stars.
 For more information about the ecliptic (zodiacal) constellations, see my tutorial: Learn the Zodiac (Ecliptic Constellations)!.)